stakater/stakater-tekton-chart/README.md

               - name: source
                 workspace: source

-- For adding a new default task params:
+- For adding a new param in existing default task:
-    - specify it in .Values.pipelines.tasks[].params in values.yaml
+    - Specify it in .Values.pipelines.tasks[].params in values.yaml

           pipelines:
             tasks: